-In this blogpost you’ll find the comprehensive Jira guide for users.
+In this blog post, you’ll find the comprehensive Jira guide for users.
 This Jira tutorial will cover features and functionality suitable for everyone using Jira.

 Jira is a self-hosted project management tool developed by Atlassian.
-It may seem a little daunting at first, compared to products like Trello or Asana, it comes with a lot more power and functionality packed in.
+It may seem a little daunting at first, but compared to products like Trello or Asana, it comes with a lot more power and functionality packed in.
 But don’t worry, Jira is actually a very intuitive tool.
 That’s something you will discover while running through this guide for Jira.

 Fun sidenote, the tool actually takes its name from “Gojira” – Godzilla’s original Japanese name.
 And who wouldn’t want a giant fire-breathing lizard of a project management tool?
 Go Jira!

-Let’s get started with “the intuitive Jira Guide for all user-levels”.
+Let’s get started with “the intuitive Jira Guide for all user levels”.